m22cs058/GET3D/README.md

 ## Preparing datasets

 GET3D is trained on synthetic dataset.
-We provide rendering scripts for Shapenet.
+Rendering scripts for Shapenet is provided.
 Please refer to [readme](./render_shapenet_data/README.md) to download shapenet dataset and render it.